59 Ready-to-use Phrases to Ace Your German Oral Exam

-How would you like to sound during your German oral exam?
+Ae you about to take a German oral exam?

-You can be totally prepared with our bank of 59 ready-to-use German oral exam phrases.
+You can get prepared with this bank of 59 ready-to-use German oral exam phrases.

 Study these, and you can calmly handle any topic your examiner throws at you.